 The rate, tidal volume, and oxygen concentration can be found on the Respiratory Flow Sheet.
-Living Arrangement Begin Date End Date Add each living arrangement that the customer was in while on the ventilator.
+Living ArrangementBegin DateEnd Date Add each living arrangement that the customer was in while on the ventilator.
 Include the begin date and the end date for each living arrangement.
 Click on the "Add" button after each arrangement is entered.
 When there is more than one living arrangement, the dates cannot overlap.
 NOTE You may need to get information from more than one facility to get the actual date the customer started on the ventilator.
 Total Consecutive Days This number will auto-populate using the data from the living arrangements.
 Registered Nurse Select the name of the person completing the worksheet from the dropdown list.
 NOTE Even though the field is titled "Registered Nurse" the worksheet can be completed by any PAS Assessor.
 Date Worksheet Sent Enter the date the worksheet is filled out.
 Comments This is not a mandatory field.
 Include anything that is important that is not included in the fields above.
 Include your name when it is not available in the Registered Nurse dropdown list.

-Term Definition A device that applies air flow at a higher pressure when a person breathes in than when the person breathes out.
+Term Definition Bi-level Positive Airway Pressure (BiPAP) A device that applies air flow at a higher pressure when a person breathes in than when the person breathes out.
 A BiPAP is considered a ventilator when the device has a third breath rate setting.
 Select CPAP under Services/Treatments when the customer uses BiPAP machine that does not have a set back-up rate.
 For example, the rates are set as IPAP 15, EPAP 6.
 Select Ventilator under Services/Treatments when the BiPAP has all three breath settings.
-A device that applies air flow at a constant pressure throughout the respiratory cycle.
+Continuous Positive Airway Pressure (CPAP) A device that applies air flow at a constant pressure throughout the respiratory cycle.
 CPAP is never considered a ventilator since no mechanical assistance is provided for inhalation.
-The set rate of pressure while exhaling.
-The set rate of pressure while inhaling.
-Also known as a Ventilator Flow Sheet.
+Expiratory Positive Airway Pressure (EPAP) The set rate of pressure while exhaling.
+Inspiratory Positive Airway Pressure (IPAP) The set rate of pressure while inhaling.
+Respiratory Flow Sheet Also known as a Ventilator Flow Sheet.
 This sheet is used to record ventilator treatment details, including rate, volume, oxygen concentration, and other information.
-The amount of air going in and out in one breathing cycle.
-A device that mechanically assists the patient's respiration, doing part or all of the work the body would normally do.
-When a person is unable to breathe well enough to maintain normal levels of oxygen and carbon dioxide in the blood.
-The number of breaths per minute (BPM) delivered by the ventilator.
+Tidal volume The amount of air going in and out in one breathing cycle.
+Ventilator A device that mechanically assists the patient's respiration, doing part or all of the work the body would normally do.
+Ventilator dependent When a person is unable to breathe well enough to maintain normal levels of oxygen and carbon dioxide in the blood.
+Ventilator rate The number of breaths per minute (BPM) delivered by the ventilator.
 It can be a range or a set number.